edibotopic/WeatherTop/README.md

 ## v0.3.0 (release 3)

+In order of priority:

+- [ ] Members can delete reports or stations (or both)
+- [ ] User can edit their details
+- [ ] Time/date for reports
 - [ ] Make the brand icon not a cat
-- [ ] Time/date for reports
-- [ ] User can edit their details
+- [ ] Deploy the site
 - [ ] Member dashboard lists latest conditions for all stations
-- [ ] Members can delete reports or stations (or both)

 If release 3 is feature-complete can aim for release 4 (TBC).